jamesloper/blog/_posts/2020-12-03-nginx-cheatsheet.md

 ---
 layout: "post"
 title: "NGINX cheatsheet for Ubuntu Server 20"
-categories: ubuntu, it, networking, nginx
+categories: ubuntu it networking nginx
 ---

 It's no secret I love NGINX.
 I use it in all my projects.